Operational Intent

 break # Connection dropped; let main loop handle reconnect

-reply=True requests that the primary immediately acknowledge the feedback, ensuring the replication slot’s confirmed position advances promptly.
+reply=True requests that the primary immediately acknowledge the feedback, ensuring the replication slot’s confirmed_flush_lsn advances promptly.
 Never block the feedback thread with downstream I/O; decouple consumption from acknowledgment using an in-memory queue or async event loop.

 Production Hardening & Pipeline Integration